 Excretion in Humans

 Most of the unicellular organisms eliminate waste from their body through diffusion.
-A human body is an exceptional machine where a lot of processes (respiration, circulation, digestion, etc.) take place simultaneously.
-As a result, a lot of waste products produced in our body are in different forms that include carbon dioxide, water, and nitrogenous products like urea, ammonia, and uric acid.
+A human body is an exceptional machine, where different life-processes (respiration, circulation, digestion, etc.) take place simultaneously.
+As a result, many waste products produced in our body are in various forms that include carbon dioxide, water, and nitrogenous products like urea, ammonia, and uric acid.

 In addition to these, the chemicals and other toxic compounds from medications and hormonal products are also produced.
 A simple diffusion or evaporation will not be sufficient to eliminate the waste from our body.
 Therefore it is eliminated through different parts in a series of processes.